isabella232/edd-taxjar/readme.md

 5. Enter your TaxJar API token

 All sales taxes will now be calculated automatically based on the zip/postal code and billing country entered on checkout.

+### Notes

+In order for the tax rate calculation to occur, your checkout screen must include the billing zip / postal field.
+If that field is not present on your checkout screen, no tax rate determination can be performed.

+At this time this plugin only calculates the tax rate, it does not create order records in your TaxJar acccount, but we will add support for that soon.
+In the mean time, you can export your order history from Downloads > Reports > Export and then import it into TaxJar after the end of each month.